 Figure 1.
 The testing of blood samples from healthy people and a patient infected with the Hepatitis C virus; the testing results were both negative.

 Figure 2.
-The testing of blood samples from a patient who returned to Taiwan from abroad and showed no obvious symptoms but was tested positive by qRT-PCR.
-The IgM antibodies can be detected in the blood of the first day of hospitalization and the IgG antibodies can be further detected in the blood of the seventh day and twenty-first day of hospitalization.
+The testing of blood samples from a patient who returned to Taiwan from abroad and showed no obvious symptoms but tested positive by qRT-PCR.
+The IgM antibodies can be detected in the blood on the first day of hospitalization, and the IgG antibodies can be further detected in the blood on the seventh day and twenty-first day of hospitalization.

 STAY CONNECTED.
 SUBSCRIBE TO OUR NEWSLETTER.